 The programme accepts students in all Western Art Music instruments and voice.

-English language requirement: CEFR B1 (ISE – Integrated Skills in English B1 or IELTS minimum 4.5 for UKVI B1).
+English language requirement: CEFR B1 (ISE I – Integrated Skills in English B1 or IELTS level 4.5 in all 4 areas).
+For Tier 4 purposes the IELTS will need to be the specific IELTS for UKVI test.

 Fees and Finance